naomyramirezm/cineplusnao/README.md

 Each product comes with its own image.

 On the right, a confirmation dialog appears summarizing everything the user chose—how many combos, drinks, and popcorn—followed by the subtotal.
-There’s also a “Next” button to continue with the purchase flow.
+There is also a "Next" button to continue with the purchase.

-I wanted this window to be very visual, with bright colors and large elements to recreate the look and feel of a real concession counter.
+I wanted this window to be very visual, with bright colors and large elements, to make it more eye-catching.

-Description of my “CinePlus
+Ticket Window
-For this window, I wanted everything to look very clear and organized, so the user can review the entire purchase before completing it.
-The background is a bright pink, consistent with the colorful design of the concession stand window, and the layout is divided into two main sections: Ticket Booth (Taquilla) and Concession Stand (Dulcería).
+For this window, I wanted everything to look very clear and organized, so the user can review the entire purchase before completing it.The background is bright pink, with the colorful design of the window, and it is divided into two main sections: Ticket Booth and Concession Stand

 Ticket Booth (Taquilla) Section
 In this part of the window, I display all the ticket-related details the user selected earlier: